molgenis/projects-rd-dashboards/docs/components/Accordion.md

 # Accordion

 Create a collapsible element for hiding and showing content.
 For example, the accordion component is a good option for structuring an FAQ page.
+Accordion state (i.e., open or closed) can be accessed using the following event `@isOpen`.

 ## Props